Trump promised to cut energy bills in half. One year later, has he delivered?

 Cheap gasoline: check

-The national average for a gallon of gasoline is down about 20% from where it was a year ago.
+The U.S. benchmark price for oil is down about 20% from where it was a year ago, and the average retail gasoline price — the price drivers pay at the pump — is down nearly 10%.

 Now, presidents — whoever they are — do not get to decide the price of gasoline.
 The price of crude oil is the biggest factor, and crude prices are set in a complex global marketplace that responds to a number of factors.